-- Trim: Select to trim empty characters at the beginning or the end of the field - JavaScript: The result of the JavaScript Expression written below the drop-down will be the value of the extracted field.
+- Trim: Select to trim empty characters at the beginning or the end of the field - JavaScript : The result of the JavaScript Expression written below the drop-down will be the value of the extracted field.
 If the expression contains multiple lines, the last value attribution (variable = "value";) will be the value.
-See DataMapper API. - Expression: The JavaScript expression to run. - Use JavaScript Editor: Click to display the Edit Script dialog.
+See "DataMapper Scripts API" on page 212. - Expression: The JavaScript expression to run. - Use JavaScript Editor: Click to display the Edit Script dialog (see "Using scripts in the DataMapper" on page 214 and "DataMapper Scripts API" on page 212). - Use selected text: Inserts the text in the current data selection in the JavaScript Expression.
+If multiple lines or elements are selected, only the first one is used. - Use selection: Click to use the value of the current data selection for the extraction.